riotrogerriot/CSTAR_Supercell_Appalachians_Modeling/README.md

  Hello,
-  The following repository contains all necessary files and scripts to replicate the numerical modeling and analysis work from Riggin et al. (202X).
+  The following repository contains all necessary files and scripts to replicate the numerical modeling and analysis work from my thesis and upcoming publication, Riggin et al. (202X).
 The following document will outline what files are located where and how to utilize them in order to replicate and/or advance the current work.

 Folder 1): Scripts
   This folder contains a series of interconnected python3 scripts that work together to perform analysis on each